dmarts05/amz-tango-card-scraper/README.md

 ]
 ```

-- Edit from.json.sample with the emails that will be able to send you Microsoft Tango Card emails (you can set up email forwarding to a single account, so this can be useful).
-Don't forget to rename it removing .sample at the end.
+- Edit from.json.sample with the emails that will be able to send you Microsoft Rewards Tango Card emails (you can set up email forwarding to a single account and include those accounts in this json so they can be detected by the script).
+Don't forget to rename it by removing .sample at the end of the file name.
 The syntax is the following:

 ```json
 [